Birmingham Central Tramways

 Birmingham municipal licence badge — brass — of the type probably issued to BCTCo conductors from 1889 onwards, following the full grant of arms to the new city.

-Birmingham municipal licence badge — brass.
-This oval pattern of licence may well have been used at some point, though photographic evidence for this is completely lacking.
+Birmingham municipal licence badges, pre-1889 (top) and 1889 onwards (bottom) — brass.
+This oval pattern of licence badge may well have been used at some point, though photographic evidence for this is completely lacking.
 Author's Collection.

 Birmingham Central Tramways Perry Barr steam tram depot